mitch-b/course-in-a-box/modules/client/_posts/2000-01-04-setting-up-the-splitapp.markdown

 1. Ensure your Tomcat server is still running by clicking on the Servers tab.
 If it says `[Started, Synchronized]`, then your server is still up and refreshed with your latest file changes.
 1. Open your browser to [http://localhost:8080/odatalabclient/](http://localhost:8080/odatalabclient/)

 You should see a screen that looks similar to the last, but you shouldn't see "Title" at the top anymore.
+You will also see errors in the console, looking for resource `odatalabclient/view/Master.view.xml`.
+This is because in our UIComponent, we set up route `""` which will try and load the Master view.
+Let's get that next.